jsmithdefense/Security-Projects/Threat-Investigation/MDXDR-Insider-Threat-Investigation.md

-# Investigating a Potential Insider Threat with Microsoft Defender for Endpoint
+# Investigating a Data Exfiltration with Microsoft Defender for Endpoint

 ### Goal & Scenario